Towards Balanced Multi-Modal Learning in 3D Human Pose Estimation

-{\bf Multi-Modal Learning.} Multi-modal learning has gained significant attention in recent years.
-Several works \cite{wang2020makes, peng2022balanced, guo2024classifier} focus on end-to-end multi-modal training, revealing issues like modality imbalance or competition, causing the performance inferior to that of uni-modal models~\cite{peng2022balanced}.
-While another methods~\cite{li2023boosting, peng2022balanced} are proposed to quantify modality imbalance and improve training by modulating the gradients of dominant modalities.
-PMR~\cite{fan2023pmr} introduces a prototype learning approach based on class-specific representations in classification tasks, followed by modality-specific optimization strategies.
+{\bf Multi-Modal Learning.} Multi-modal learning~\cite{qi2025dc,qi2025robust,Lv_2026_CVPR,qi2021semantics,qi2017online} has attracted significant attention across diverse perception and understanding tasks~\cite{lv2024sgformer,lv2025t2sg,deng2025global,wang2025pitn,ye2025safedriverag,qi2025synergistic,qi2021latent}.
+However, training such models remains challenging due to complex interactions among modalities.
+Several works~\cite{wang2020makes, peng2022balanced, guo2024classifier} focus on end-to-end training, revealing issues like modality imbalance or competition, causing the suboptimal performance~\cite{peng2022balanced}.
+To address this issue, several methods~\cite{li2023boosting, peng2022balanced} are proposed to quantify modality imbalance and improve training by modulating the gradients of dominant modalities.
+PMR~\cite{fan2023pmr} introduces a prototype learning approach based on class-specific representations in classification tasks.
 MMPareto~\cite{wei2024innocent} incorporates the concept of the Pareto front into multi-modal learning and optimizes the multi-modal gradient based on joint uni-modal gradients.
-Although existing methods have made significant progress in mitigating modality imbalance, most are tailored to classification tasks and often rely on additional learnable parameters.
-In contrast, our work addresses modality imbalance in the context of regression, specifically 3D human pose estimation, by leveraging Shapley value-based contribution assessment and an adaptive regularization term to enable balanced optimization.
+Although existing methods have made significant progress in mitigating such imbalance, most are tailored to classification tasks and often rely on additional learnable parameters.
+In contrast, our work addresses modality imbalance in the context of regression, specifically 3D human pose estimation, by leveraging Shapley value-based contribution assessment and an adaptive regularization to enable balanced optimization.
 Crucially, our approach introduces no extra learnable parameters.